-• Because this is a re-specified measure (1550), the Committee questioned whether the distinctions between 1550 and 3493 were great enough to justify having both hospital and
+Because this is a re-specified measure (1550), the Committee questioned whether the distinctions between 1550 and 3493 were great enough to justify having both hospital and

-• The Committee agreed that there is significant variation in complication rates, as evidenced by the hospital measure (1550), which demonstrates first and tenth decile rates of 1.9% and 4.3%).
+- provider versions.
+The Committee discussed that complication rates can be brought down by standardization of process and agreed that there was great value to having provider-level outcomes data available. - The Committee agreed that there is significant variation in complication rates, as evidenced by the hospital measure (1550), which demonstrates first and tenth decile rates of 1.9% and 4.3%).
 Additionally, for the clinician level, the risk-standardized measure scores had a mean (SD) of 2.83% (0.65%) and for the clinician group level, the risk-standardized measure scores had a mean (SD) of 2.81% (0.51%), demonstrating a performance gap that the Committee deemed moderate.